 I started as a traffic cop in a squad car and I eventually became a detective in the Warrant Division.
 Studying criminal justice, and being a member of the force, taught me how to listen to, and communicate with, people.
 I also learned how to see through a line of “BS”—which is always a good skill to have in this profession.

 Early in Curtis’ performing career, he opened for acts such as Daryl Singletary and Johnny Rodriguez.
 A fellow 93Q staffer introduced Curtis “as a talented artist in the making” to a longtime friend and award-winning songwriter and publisher, Randy Boudreaux.
 Curtis and Boudreaux recorded a two-song demo, and just a few short years later, Music City became Curtis’ second home with sights focused and on target to launch his full-time career in the country music business.

 Introducing his influences as Reba, Randy Travis, Kenny Rogers, Garth Brooks and Clay Walker, to name a few, Curtis draws from these performers’ abilities to capture an audience—to bring music to life as a must-hear storyteller.
 He “delivers” with believable emotion and a charging energy to make a story unfold right before your ears.
 He travels the stage in each high-energy performance to offer something different than the night before.
+His 2016 summer show schedule included a number of performances on tour with Tanya Tucker.
 While Curtis is devoted to his country music roots, his music caters to the new generation of contemporary country music fans and listeners who have a hankering for pop, jazz, and rock.